ctsit/redi/config-example/README-example-files.md

 ### settings.ini:

-This file contains settings necessary to run REDI.
-It contains detailed descriptions of the fields which need to be set before running REDI.
+This file contains settings necessary to run RED-I. It contains detailed descriptions of the fields which need to be set before running RED-I.

 ### research_id_to_redcap_id_map.xml:

 This file contains mappings of primary keys of your REDCap system and your custom project.
-This file is used by REDI at runtime to map your incoming project specific Id's to that of REDCap Id's.
+This file is used by RED-I at runtime to map your incoming project's specific IDs to that of the REDCap's IDs.

 ### translationTable.xml:

 This file maps your project specific component id's with REDCap Fields.
-Change this file to map your project specific component id's to REDCap Fields.
+Change this file to map your project specific component IDs to REDCap Fields.

 ### formEvents.xml:

-This file contains details of the form, events and fields which are updated by running REDI.
-If you have any forms to be updated, please add them in this file before running REDI.
+This file contains details of the form, events and fields which are updated by running RED-I. If you have any forms to be updated, please add them in this file before running RED-I.

 ### report.xsl:

-This file is used for formatting the final REDI run report, which is sent to the receiver_email set in the settings.ini
+This file is used for formatting the final RED-I run report, which is sent to the receiver_email set in the settings.ini

 ### clinical-component-to-loinc-example.xml: